alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 ## 🙏 Acknowledgements

 I have spoken about tooling with many developers.
-Thanks to Luis Medel for letting me plunder his great article.
+Thanks to Luis Medel for the inspiration in his great article.